gislab-npo/gislab-doc/docs/installation/virtual.rst

    ==> gislab_vagrant: being used to connect to the internet.
        gislab_vagrant: Which interface should the network bridge to?

-If machine contains multiple network adapters, user is asked to choose one corresponding adapter.
+If host machine contains multiple network adapters, user is asked to choose one corresponding adapter.
 For example, in case of ``eth0`` connection, selection ``2`` should be choosen.
 Then the installation goes ahead.

 .. tip::

-   |tip| Choose network interface which is not currently used for
+   |tip| Typically choose network interface which is NOT currently
-   Internet connection.
+   used for Internet connection.

 .. code:: sh